Archaeological Site of Alto da Vigia

-The Archaeological Site of Alto da Vigia (Estação Arqueológica de Alto da Vigia, [ˈaltu ðɐ viˈʒi.ɐ], "Lookout Height") is an archaeological site associated with Roman interventions in the Portugal, situated along the Praia das Maçãs in the civil parish of São João das Lampas e Terrugem, in municipality of Sintra.
+The Archaeological Site of Alto da Vigia (Estação Arqueológica de Alto da Vigia, [ˈaltu ðɐ viˈʒi.ɐ], "Lookout Height") is an archaeological site associated with Roman interventions in the Portugal, situated along the Praia das Maçãs in the civil parish of Colares, in municipality of Sintra.

 History

 The existence of a Roman sanctuary dates to the 2nd or 3rd century AD, when the lands overlooking the coast were dedicated to Sun, Moon and Imperial cult.
 At that time a circular temenos, an open air religious space, was used by holders of high imperial positions in the territory.

 Little is known about the intervening years, although a Moorish settlement occupied the lands sometime in the 12th century.
 The group eventually disappeared, and the area was abandoned.
 Much of the stonework was used by locals to build their own residences or used in public construction.

 The re-discovery of these ruins date back to Valentim Fernandes in 1505; and Francisco de Holanda, around 1541, with the latter including designs and observations of the structures, which he observed were a Roman sanctuary.
 The identification of these ruins, corresponded to the first archeological discovery in Portugal.
 Its importance was largely recognized by the number of local, national and international visitors during the Renaissance.
-Among the illustrious visitors were members of the Portuguese Royal Family, namely King D. Manuel, and later, the Infante D. Luís, brother of King D. John III.
+Among the illustrious visitors were members of the Portuguese royal family, namely King D. Manuel, and later, the Infante D. Luís, brother of King D. John III.

 These descriptions suggest that the site was visitable during the 16th century, at a time when the structures were largely submerged in the sand.
 Yet, local memory helped the stories to continue, and the existence of a Roman sanctuary along the Sintra coast remained in the minds of locals, even as its specific location could not be identified.
 Various studies and scientific work finally identified its presence on a small hilltop escarpment overlooking the Praia das Maçãs, known locally as the Alto da Vigia and Alconchel.
 A team from the Archaeological Museum of São Miguel de Odrinhas began excavations in 2008, alongside a tower structure, unearthing a monumental Roman sanctuary.

 In 2021 the site was classified by the Ministry of Culture as a "Place of Public Interest".